 Cheapside is also known for the famous, St. Paul’s Cathedral which is well worth a visit.
 If you’re able to, when visiting St. Paul’s I recommend climbing the stairs to the viewpoint.
 There are a lot of steps (300 to 500 depending on the gallery you’re visiting), but if you’re able to, it’s well worth the view.

 Worshipping at St Paul’s is free, and you can check their worshipping schedule here.
 Other areas of the church such as the gallery viewpoints are not free to access, but I highly recommend buying a ticket.
 I recommend buying your tickets online in advance to skip the queue.
 Book tickets to St Paul’s Cathedral here.

-If you're disabled and need a carer to accompany you, you can book a free carer ticket through their site.
-Sadly people with limited mobility won't make it to the viewing galleries.
-If you're disabled or on a low budget, I recommend visiting the Sky Garden.
+If you’re disabled and need a carer to accompany you, you can book a free carer ticket through their site.
+Sadly people with limited mobility won’t make it to the viewing galleries.
+I also highly recommend visiting the Sky Garden.

 Whilst in Cheapside, if you’re into shopping or want to take photos of St Paul’s I recommend visiting the One New Change shopping centre.
 Take the lift to the top floor where you can enjoy views of St. Paul’s Cathedral and take photos.
 The shopping center is also home to several restaurants and bars, making it a great place to grab a bite to eat or a drink.

 The Bank of England can be found at the east end of Cheapside, on the corner of St. Princes Street.
 You can only see the bank from the outside but the historical building makes for great architecture photos.
 If you’re interested in learning more about the bank you could consider visiting the Bank of England Museum which is free to enter.